 It is so obvious when an employee is using a constricted script to answer complex questions.
 In fact, 69% of surveyed consumers prefer a more natural dialogue.

-Hire customer service employees who are knowledgeable and able to address customers’ problems.
+Hire a retail customer service employee who is knowledgeable and able to address customers’ problems.
 Your employees may, at times, need to engage a more technical resource.
 At the same time, they should be able to deliver information in a engaging, personalized way.

 Some offerings, like enterprise resource planning implementation, financial services, or healthcare services, are always going to be complex.
 You therefore need knowledgeable employees that can field most questions without additional technical support.